top of page

 A pause.
 Then, “Apterfuge.”

 Apterfuge.
-I had never heard the name.
+I didn’t remember coming across it in Sebastian’s dusty grimoire (MALIGNARUM).
 That gave me reason to hope.

-“Oh…no,” said the corpse of Thom Bench, a wicked rictus grin spreading across his chapped and nicked face.
+“Oh…no,” said the corpse of Thom Bench, a wicked rictus spreading across his nicked and chapped face.
 “A Soldier of the Furnace.
 Hungry.
 And trailin’ fire.
-You can still smell the cinders on the wind, if you sniff real deep.”
+You can still smell infernal cinders on the wind, if you sniff real deep.”

 bottom of page